Welcome SDSU FNP Preceptors

 - Specialties – 120 to 140 hours

-Fall (N771 - 3rd clinical): 240 hours total - The end of August to the end of November
+Fall (N771 - 3rd clinical): 240 hours total - End of August to the end of November

 - Primary Care Provider (Family Health/Internal Med/Peds/Rural Health) – 160 hours in 16 weeks.